johntg96/super_space_chicken/README.md

 ## Development

 This game is being built with the JavaScript progamming language and the Phaser game engine.
-You can install the project by cloning this repository and then running `npm install` followed by `npm run dev`.
+You can install the project by cloning this repository and then running `npm install` and then run the local server using `npm run dev`.

 If you'd like to contribute feel free to submit a pull request and contact me via email.